gantry/docs/pages/01.gantry5/04.tutorials/12.multilingual-site/docs.md

 Multilingual support in websites opens them up to a considerably larger audience than a single-language site might be able to.
 Developing a site with multilingual support takes a little know-how, and we have put together this guide to help you get through it.

-Everything written here can be applied to any of the templates provided by RocketTheme.
+Everything written here can be applied to any Gantry-powered template.

 ## Prerequisites